What is Panel Mount?

 There are three types of panel mount positions:

-- External or rear-face mounting (first image below) – the bulk of the connector is on the outside of the equipment box, and the panel is in contact with a rear surface of the connector.
+- External or rear-face mounting (first image below) – the bulk of the connector is on the outside or front face of the equipment box or panel.

-- Internal or front-face mounting (second image below) – the bulk of the connector is on the inside of the equipment box, and the panel is in contact with a front surface of the connector.
+- Internal or front-face mounting (second image below) – the bulk of the connector is on the inside or rear face of the equipment box or panel.

 - Side mount (third image below) – the connector housing is attached to the panel in a ‘horizontal’ orientation, more of a securing method than a connection from the inside to the outside of an enclosure.

 Left to right: External mount, Internal mount, Side mount

 When is it not Panel Mount?

 This may vary across the industry with different manufacturers – but at Harwin we distinguish between Panel Mount and Board Mount.